rusriver/config/README.md

 2) Use Set() method, but then it's not thread-safe.

-3) Thread-safe mutability support, using RCU, and Source object idiom.
+3) Thread-safe mutability support, using high-performance RCU, and Source object idiom.

 Example of initializing the Source object: